SoCTAssist Developer Guide

 NFR-S1: User Scalability

-• Support TAs managing multiple tutorial slots simultaneously
+• Supports TAs managing multiple tutorial groups.

 NFR-S2: Data Scalability

-• Performance must not degrade noticeably up to 100 students
+• Performance must not degrade noticeably up to 100 students.

 5. Usability Requirements